ATHE Approved Centre

 Take industrial equipment purchases.
 A procurement professional doesn’t just ring up the cheapest supplier.
 Instead, they spend weeks evaluating different companies, visiting facilities, checking quality, understanding delivery capabilities, and negotiating contracts that lock in good pricing for the next five years.

 They’re building partnerships that will deliver consistent value over time, not just getting a quick deal done today.
-This mirrors how Event & Crowd Management works.
-Someone has to plan everything carefully before execution happens.

 Procurement includes supplier audits, quality frameworks, contract administration, and ongoing performance monitoring.
 These strategic activities separate procurement from purchasing’s more routine work.